0 hidden charges. 0 forex

 • You get various options to choose from different types of funds.
 For instance, some funds offer high growth, capital stability and other tax benefits.
 You can review these funds and opt for the plan that suits you best.

-• The mutual fund investment process in India offers a wide range of modes you can invest through, including systematic investment plans, systematic transfer plans, systematic withdrawal plans, and one-time investment options.
+• The mutual fund investment process in India offers a wide range of modes you can invest, including systematic investment plans, systematic transfer plans, systematic withdrawal plans, and one-time investment options.

 • Certain mutual funds allow you to withdraw even before the stipulated maturity period, thus keeping your portfolio relatively liquid.